The traitors in the U.S. Congress are setting the pace again

 In his first State of the Union Speech of his second term, President Obama said: “Tonight, thanks to the grit and determination of the American people, there is much progress to report.”

 What he did not say and could not have said, even if he wanted to say it, is thanks to the ignorance of so many of his fellow Americans, he had been unable to challenge and loosen the Zionist lobby’s controlling grip on policy for Israel-Palestine in Congress, and that’s why his effort to get a real peace process going had made no progress.

 It will be interesting to see what happens when Obama visits Israel-Palestine in March.
 Will he kiss Zionism’s backside or, if he feels Netanyahu is not as strong as he was on his home front, will he gently kick it?

 As I was writing this piece I got an alert message from my crystal ball.
 It reminded me about the growing significance of the Latino vote in American elections and then said I should not be surprised if the next race for the White House is between Hillary Clinton for the Democrats and Ileana Ros-Lehtinen for the Republicans.
 (That would enable Jewish- American multi-millionaire and even billionaire campaign funders to make maximum use of a corrupt system to do some very hard bargaining).

-Posted by Alan Hart on Feb 13 2013, With 0 Reads, Filed under Editor, Politics.
+Posted by Alan Hart on February 13, 2013, With 5275 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.